Inclusion, Diversity, Equity, and Access (IDEA)

 - Researched and piloted an alternative application process (starting with Artist Development grants) to enable applicants to present themselves to their best advantage

-- Adopted a practice that all Vermont Arts Council public events (virtual and in person) begin with a Land Acknowledgement Review
+- Adopted a practice that all Vermont Arts Council public events (virtual and in person) begin with a Land Acknowledgement statement

 - Provided $27,000 in discretionary covid relief grants to the Clemmons Family Farm and the Vermont Abenaki Artist Association for their use in direct relief for their respective networks of artists